Jean-Ruth/Marketplace-Expose-Excel_SQL_Power-BI/README.md

 - Identify top-selling products within each category to optimize inventory and marketing strategies
 - Evaluate the performance of specific categories in different regions to tailor marketing campaigns accordingly
 - Investigate the impact of payment methods on sales volume or revenue in order to identify key insights and opportunities for optimization using various KPIs and visualizations in Power BI
+- Evaluate the distribution of products above and below the average unit price to understand its impact on sales performance and guide strategic pricing decisions

 KPI Requirements;
 - Overall Total Revenue; The overall revenue generated from all items sold